ISAITB/docs-tdl/source/handlers/index.rst

 ++++++++++++++

 Used to evaluate an XPath 1.0 expression against a provided XML document.
-The result of the expression needs to evaluate to a boolean (i.e. true or false).
+The result of the expression needs to evaluate to a boolean (i.e. true for success or false for failure).

 .. csv-table::
     :stub-columns: 1